 4) After the MG establishes the digital communication with the remote endpoint, the MG, which wants to start Annex C/H.324 communication, shall initiate H.223 level setup procedure according to the Multiplex level indicated in the previous step.
 After the level setup, the H.245 control channel shall be opened according to the procedure given in C.8/H.324.

 5) MG and MGC shall transport the H.245 messages between each other.
-One way is a SCTP connection between the MGC and the MG as defined in IETF RFC 2960 to reliably transport the H.245 message, and associate the SCTP connection to the h324 termination.
+One way is a SCTP connection between the MGC and the MG as defined in [b-IETF RFC 4960] to reliably transport the H.245 message, and associate the SCTP connection to the h324 termination.
 The exact nature of interfaces with SCTP for transport of H.245 messages between the MG and the MGC is out of the scope of this Recommendation.
 As a result the MG will transmit any h245 messages detected on the h324 termination to the MGC via the SCTP connection.
 Also the MG will transmit any messages received via the SCTP connection to the H.324M terminal.

 Another method is to use the h245transport/h245msgout to send messages over the H.248 connection and to use h245transport/h245msgin event to receive messages over the H.248 connection.